 Being organized is one of the first benefits that you’ll find when you remove most of your physical stuff.
 Less things lying around means less cleaning, less distractions, which basically gives you more focus and more free time.

-Of course, being organized is essential for becoming more productive.
 You will never ever have to spend time searching for your pen because you will most probably have only one pen placed on your desk.

 My laptop was previously full of files, pictures, eBooks.
 I had a bunch of files on my desktop and this was driving me nuts.
 These days, I have only two icons on my desktop: My Computer and Recycle bin.
-Everything else is carefully arranged in folders and I know where to look if I need to.
+Everything else is arranged in folders and I know where to look if I need to.

 It takes a bit more time to setup a system for your files in the beginning, but once this is done, you’re simply following your own rules and you will be saving a lot of time in the future.
 I take the same approach when I write articles.
-All of the posts and books I write are following the same logic, the same system, which I spend several days creating but now, I only sit and write without having to spend time thinking about the design of the post or the book.

-There are hundreds of websites that look awful but are generating millions of views each month.4 Why?
+There are hundreds of websites that look awful but are generating millions of views each month.2 Why?
 Because people are in love with the information inside.
 The actual content is what turns a good site into a great one.
 Like the famous saying goes: “Don’t judge a book by its cover.”

 If you don’t know where you’re going any road will take you there.”
 Lewis Carroll